Site Map

 Treatment

 There is no known cure for Becker muscular dystrophy.
-However there are many new drugs currently undergoing clinical testing that show significant promise in treating the disease.
+However there are many new medicines currently undergoing clinical testing that show significant promise in treating the disease.
 The current goal of treatment is to control symptoms to maximize the person's quality of life.
 Some providers prescribe steroids to help keep a patient walking for as long as possible.

 Activity is encouraged.
 Inactivity (such as bed rest) can make the muscle disease worse.
 Physical therapy may be helpful to maintain muscle strength.
 Orthopedic appliances such as braces and wheelchairs may improve movement and self-care.